SSH authorized_keys for course class accounts

 Course class accounts (eg: cs1011), have ssh authority files (eg: /home/cs1011/.ssh/authorized_keys) that contain public keys that come from those users that are considered to have authority to access (log in as) these class accounts.
 These authorized users will usually be course supervisors or lecturers, but may include other sets of users like tutors, and/or other interested and authorized individuals.The problem (pre mid 2008)

-Unfortunately, even when a particular user's association with the course ceases, and the user is no longer a member of the appropriate UDB course class, the user's ssh public keys can remain in the class account's ssh authority file indefinitely, or at least until someone manually intervenes.
+Unfortunately, even when a particular user's association with the course ceases, and the user is no longer a member of the appropriate netgroup or UDB course class, the user's ssh public keys can remain in the class account's ssh authority file indefinitely, or at least until someone manually intervenes.
 Not managing these ssh authority files properly can lead to unauthorised or inappropriate access being granted to the class account, and a consequent loss of security.The solution (post mid 2008)

 As of mid 2008, a script runs daily which:- Automatically regenerates the .ssh/authorized_keys file from the public key entries belonging to all the users who have authorised access to the class account.